"A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles" - Christopher Reeve

-It's never too early to start rethinking your service offerings-especially in the short to medium term.
-The idea here is to look for areas of "passive income" - to tide you over until things come back to normal.
+It's never too early to start rethinking your services, especially in the short to medium term.
+The idea is to look for areas of "passive income" - to tide you over until things get back to normal.

-1. Post any other skill that you may have- Graphic Design and Content Creation are always in short supply.
+- Graphic Designers and Content Creators are always in short supply.

-2. Get a "Side Hustle"- Platforms like Upwork or Fiverr offer opportunities to showcase your work- and get some money to reinvest in your biz.
+Use platforms such as Upwork or Fiverr.
+Both offer opportunities to showcase your work, and may earn you some money - to reinvest in your biz.

-This a very tough time for small business owners- We all need as much support as we can get.
+This is a very tough time for small business owners - We all need support.

 Remember, I'm always available-check out my 1:1 Coaching Sessions here